 The educational design of the M.D. program is a competency-based curriculum across all four years, with the first two years of medical school comprising an integrated organ systems-based approach.
 The first two years are largely taught on the main campus of the University in the Medical Sciences Building and the adjacent Active Learning Center.
-More about the curriculum and the Active Learning Center.
+Learn more about the curriculum and the Active Learning Center.

 During Medical School, students have the opportunity to take part in research projects in both basic and clinical science arenas.
 In addition, students may participate in overseas clinical electives.
-More about research opportunities and overseas clinical experiences.
+Learn more about research opportunities and overseas clinical experiences.

 Baccalaureate degree from an accredited four-year college

-GPA of 3.6 or higher
+Overall GPA of 3.6 or higher

 View the University of South Alabama Residency requirements.

-Annual Security and Fire Safety Report - The University of South Alabama publishes certain crime statistics for the most recent three-year period as required by the Jeanne Clery Act.
-The Annual Security and Fire Safety Report is required by federal law and contains policy statements and crime statistics for the school.
-The report, along with additional information, is available online at: www.southalabama.edu/police/cleryact.html.
-You may also request a paper copy from the University Police office located at 290 Stadium Blvd, Beta Gamma Commons Building, Mobile, AL 36688.
+Annual Security and Fire Safety Report - The University of South Alabama publishes certain crime statistics each year as required by the Jeanne Clery Act.
+This report is required by federal law and contains policy statements and crime statistics for the school.
+The policy statements address the school's policies, procedures and programs concerning safety and security.
+Three years' worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings and property owned or controlled by the school, and on public property immediately adjacent to the campus.
+This report is available online at: www.southalabama.edu/departments/police/resources/fireandsafetyreport.pdf.
+You may also request a paper copy from the University Police office located at 290 Stadium Blvd.